agri-gaia/seerep/docs/mkdocs/tutorials/writing-python-examples.md

 --8<-- "https://raw.githubusercontent.com/agri-gaia/seerep/feat/tests-mkdocs/examples/python/gRPC/images/gRPC_fb_addBoundingBox.py:122:137"
 ```

-The last part executes the script independently and targets the server at the default address, which is `localhost:9090`.
+The last part can execute the script independently and targets the server at the default address, which is `localhost:9090`.
 On successful execution a subset of the sent data based on the returned mapping is printed.

 ## Some important considerations